 The Vegan Society Grant

 The Vegan Society Grant is open to individuals and grassroots organisations.
 It exists to support projects which will encourage non-vegans to go vegan and stay vegan.
-There is no maximum grant, but a typical award is no more than £1,000.
+The projects are based across the globe, with a particular emphasis on those based in economically developing countries.
+A typical award is £1000 which is granted to projects that meet our criteria and are selected by our cross-department panel.
 The more detail you can give us about how this money would be spent, the better.
-We welcome applications from across the world, and are not restricted to the UK.

 We are looking for projects that: